KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/project_settings.rst

 The :menuselection:`Generate for videos larger than x pixels` option will automatically create proxy clips for all videos added to the project that have a frame width larger than x.
 This also applies to images.

-You also have the choice to manually enable / disable proxy clips for each clip in your project tree by right-clicking on the clip and choosing :menuselection:`Proxy Clip`.
+You also have the choice to manually enable / disable proxy clips for each clip in your project bin by right-clicking on the clip and choosing :menuselection:`Proxy Clip`.

 You can choose an *Encoding profile* for the proxy clips, which will define the size, codecs and bitrate used when creating a proxy.
 The proxy profiles can be managed from the **Kdenlive** Settings dialog (:menuselection:`Settings --> Configure Kdenlive --> Project Defaults`).